Rohit-KumarKumawat/Rohit-KumarKumawat/README.md

 <p align="center">
   <b>Welcome to my GitHub! 🚀</b><br>
-  I'm a passionate Computer Science student exploring the limitless world of technology.
+  I'm a passionate Computer Science Graduate exploring the limitless world of technology.
 Feel free to explore my repositories and connect with me!
 </p>

 ---

 ### 🌟 About Me
-- 🎓 **Final Year Computer Science Student** at Global Institute of Technology, Jaipur.
+- 🎓 **Computer Science Graduate** from Global Institute of Technology, Jaipur.
 - 💻 Passionate about solving problems and building impactful projects.
 - 🌱 Currently enhancing my skills in **React.js**, **Node.js**, and **MERN Stack Development**.
 - 🚀 Excited to collaborate on innovative projects and contribute to the tech community.